fattynomnom/fattynomnom.github.io/src/docs/19th_nov_23.md

 For the client ID and secret, on the Auth0 dashboard, navigate to "Applications".
 You should see two applications, one an SPA application and another a Machine to Machine application.
 Get your credentials from the **Machine to Machine** application.

 Make sure you have also created an API with the audience `http://localhost:4000/graphql`.
-I talked about creating an API in my post "Protecting GraphQL API routes with Auth0".
+I talked about creating an API in my post [Protecting GraphQL API routes with Auth0](#protecting-graphql-api-routes-with-auth0).

 And now we should be able to get the token!
 We can now attach the token to the header by using `response.data.access_token`.